 Their nails should also get regular trimming – once or twice a month depending on their growing pace.
 Also, dogs tend to wear them out naturally, but it is recommended to check from time to time in case trimming is needed.
 It is best to start trimming your dog’s nails at an early age so that they get familiar with the procedures and do not cause problems when the time comes.
 If you are inexperienced in trimming dog’s nails, ask for help from your vet and ask for a good pair of pointers to prevent hurting or causing your dog to bleed!

-- Siberian Huskies are not usually good at living in apartments, although if trained properly, may do well in apartments too.
+- They are not usually good at living in apartments, although if trained properly, may do well in apartments too.

 - Even though they are well-known howlers, they are not alert watchdogs and may not even bark if strangers appear on your property.

-- Generally, Siberian Huskies are low-shedding dogs, although twice a year they do shed while changing their coats.
+- Generally, they are low-shedding dogs, although twice a year they do shed while changing their coats.
 It is more noticed in Huskies that live in warmer climates, where they shed a lot for around three-weeks straight!

 - They are quite destructive, considering they get easily bored.
 They may destroy inside the house as well as outside in the yard if left uncrated or without a place where they can do these things without causing any harm!

-- Before adopting a Siberian Husky, make sure you have a long fence and also bury it quite deep underground in order to make it impossible for the dog to neither jump nor dig out holes on the ground!
+- Before adopting them, make sure you have a long fence and also bury it quite deep underground in order to make it impossible for the dog to neither jump nor dig out holes on the ground!

-- Strong, assertive and experienced owners are a must for training Siberian Huskies as they need an owner who can carry out the alpha role, capable of obedience training as they are quite a stubborn breed to train!
+- Strong, assertive and experienced owners are a must for training them as they need an owner who can carry out the alpha role, capable of obedience training as they are quite a stubborn breed to train!

 - They do not require high levels of calories in order to survive, as they have been bred to survive on very little food in the tough Arctic conditions.
-Consult with your breeder and determine the amount of food to serve per day to your Siberian Husky!
+Consult with your breeder and determine the amount of food to serve per day to them!